-CK-1827452 is currently the subject of a clinical trials program comprised of multiple Phase I and Phase IIa trials.
-In March 2008, Cytokinetics announced positive results from an interim analysis of an ongoing Phase IIa clinical trial of CK-1827452 in patients with stable heart failure.
-The safety data from this interim analysis suggest that the drug was well-tolerated with no serious adverse events reported in heart failure patients exposed to the intended range of plasma concentrations.
+In March 2008, Cytokinetics announced positive results from an interim analysis of its first and ongoing Phase IIa clinical trial of CK-1827452 in patients with stable heart failure.
+The safety data from this interim analysis suggest that the drug was well-tolerated with no serious adverse events reported in heart failure patients exposed to the intended range of doses and plasma concentrations.
 In addition, data from the first two cohorts demonstrated that, when compared to placebo, CK-1827452 produced statistically significant and clinically relevant increases in Doppler-derived stroke volume and fractional shortening in association with statistically significant prolongations of systolic ejection time.
 Statistically significant correlations were observed between the increases in each of these three indices of cardiac ventricular function and increases in the plasma concentration of CK-1827452.
 Left ventricular ejection fraction, a measurement with high variability in patients with ventricular disease, also increased with increasing plasma concentrations; however, this increase in left ventricular systolic function did not reach statistical significance in these initial cohorts.
-The pharmacokinetics of CK-1827452.
+Heart rate and blood pressure remained unchanged in the first two cohorts of the Phase IIa clinical trial.
+Across the doses and associated plasma concentration levels evaluated, the pharmacokinetics of CK-1827452 were generally linear with respect to dose and similar to those observed in the healthy volunteers in the first-time-in-humans Phase I trial of CK-1827452.
 Heart rate and blood pressure remained unchanged in the first two cohorts of the Phase IIa trial.
-Data from the first two cohorts of the Success the annual meeting of the Heart Failure Association of the European Society of CArdiology, to be held June 14-17, 2008 in Milan, Italy.
+Cytokinetics has completed enrollment and continues to dose patients in the third cohort of this Phase IIa clinical trial.
+Data from the first two cohorts of this ongoing clinical trial of CK-1827452 will be presented at the Heart Failure Congress, the annual meeting of the Heart Failure Association of the European Society of Cardiology, to be held June 14-17, 2008 in Milan, I

-In addition to the ongoing Phase IIa trial of CK-1827452, Cytokinetics plans to initiate two additional Phase IIa clinical trials of CK-1827452.
-The first is designed to evaluate an intravenous form of CK-1827452 in stable heart failure patients undergoing cardiac catheterization and the second is designed to evaluate an intravenous form together with an oral formulation of CK-1827452 in patients with ischemic cardiomyopathy.
+In addition to the two ongoing Phase IIa trials of CK-1827452, Cytokinetics plans to initiate an additional Phase IIa clinical trial of CK-1827452 designed to evaluate an intravenous formulation of CK-1827452 in patients with stable heart failure undergoing clinically indicated coronary angiography in the cardiac catheterization laboratory.

-Three Phase I clinical trials of CK-1827452 were initiated in 2007.
+Cytokinetics initiated three Phase I clinical trials of CK-1827452 in 2007.
 The first trial is a single-center, open-label, sequential, parallel group study designed to evaluate the potential for certain drug-drug interactions with CK-1827452.
 The second trial is a single-center study which progresses from a single-blind, single-dose phase to a randomized, double-blind, placebo-controlled, multi-dose phase and is designed to evaluate the pharmacokinetics of an oral formulation of CK-1827452 in healthy volunteers.
 The third trial is a single-center, two-part, open-label study designed to assess the pharmacokinetics, relative bioavailability and the effect of food on three different oral modified release prototypes of CK-1827452.